School of Languages and Applied Linguistics (SLAL)

 We're highly-experienced in teaching modern languages, communication, translation, linguistics, interpretation, international business and English as an additional language.

 We're the hub for the University of Portsmouth's language learning and give language classes to students across the University through the Institution Wide Language Programme (IWLP).
 Students who have never studied a language can learn one for free on the programme.
-We offer 8 languages: Arabic, British Sign Language, Italian, French, German, Spanish, Mandarin and Japanese
+We offer eight languages: Arabic, British Sign Language, Italian, French, German, Spanish, Mandarin and Japanese.

 We deliver a BALEAP-accredited Pre-Sessional English programme which supports hundreds of international students every year to improve their English language skills, so they can study at the University.
 We also offer annual 2-week Summer Schools – which combine English Language development, team activities and cultural visits – for international students who are considering studying in the UK.